elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/Lesson_template_instructions.md

 This will create a new versioned folder in the `gh-pages` branch.
 The `--push` option will push the changes to the remote repository.

+If the content is not pushed, checkout the gh-pages branch and run `git push`

 ## Citation

 Please cite as